matkrin/bashd/README.md

 - Function declarations and calls in document and sourced files
 - Variable assignments and usage in document and sourced files
+- Function declarations and calls in workspace file which source the current file
+- Variable assignments and usage in workspace file which source the current file

 ### Document Symbols